-Two countries are denoted home (France) and foreign (either Germany or the world minus France).
+Two regions are denoted home (France) and foreign (the world minus France but including Germany).
 Foreign variables are labelled with an asterisk.
 Normalize so that the world population is unity.
-Then we may let the French population constitute a proportion

-$\omega$ of the world economy.
+Then we let the French population constitute a proportion ω of the world economy.
 Each agent has an endowment of a non-storable, country-specific good: x in France and m abroad.
+Consumption of a good in France is denoted c_i , $i \in \{x, m\}$.
+France imports c_m , and exports c_x^ .